 - Cost: $40 for general admission, $20 for parking

-University of Ohio teams up with the city of Athens, OH to offer students and the public not just one festival, but a ton of them.
+The University of Ohio teams up with the city of Athens, OH, to offer students and the public, not just one festival but a ton of them.
 All the main streets in Athens choose a night to hold a festival.
 People flock to the street, enjoy the springtime and see some great acts.

-4. University of Pennsylvania’s Spring Fling
+University of Pennsylvania’s Spring Fling

-- Highlights: Biggest college music festival on the East coast, free food and DJ’s through the night
+- Highlights: Biggest college music festival on the East Coast, free food, and DJs through the night

 - Number of attendees: 10,000+

 - Cost: Free for students, $20 for guests (limit two guests per student)

-UPenn bills it’s Spring Fling out to be the biggest college music festival on the east coast, with over 10,000 students and visitors attending last year.
+UPenn bills its Spring Fling out to be the biggest college music festival on the east coast, with over 10,000 students and visitors attending last year.
 This party right before finals lasts through the day with local and larger bands, inflatables, and food vendors.
-The party continues into the night with live DJ’s.
+The party continues into the night with live DJs.

 University of California, San Diego’s Sun God Festival, San Diego, CA

 - Highlights: Environmentally friendly, pitch competition and business advice

 - Number of Attendees: 20,000+

 - Cost: Free for students

 UCSD’s Sun God Festival is a fun yet more conscientious version of some of the other festivals on the list.
-The event helps to fund local FM 94/9’s “About the Music” fund, that directs donations for music to local San Diego schools.
-The Sun God Festival also asks that students only bring or buy reusable water bottles, in an effort to remain environmentally conscious.
+The event helps to fund local FM 94/9’s “About the Music” fund, which directs donations for music to local San Diego schools.
+The Sun God Festival also asks that students only bring or buy reusable water bottles to remain environmentally conscious.